kanidm/kanidm/book/src/accounts/policy.md

 ### Setting Minimum Password Length

 The password-minimum-length value defines the character length of passwords that are acceptable.
-There are no-other tunables for passwords in account policy.
+There are no other tunables for passwords in account policy.
 Other settings such as complexity, symbols, numbers and so on, have been proven to not matter in any real world attacks.

 To set this value: